playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 }
 ```

-But the APIs to return a streamed result were a little more verbose:
+In Play 2.6, there was no convenient method to return a streamed Result in the same way without using HTTP chunked encoding.
+You instead had to write this:

 Java
 : ```java